Current VA Mortgage Rates | February 2024

 According to a weekly survey of 100+ lenders by Freddie Mac, the average mortgage interest rates changed slightly week over week — 30-year fixed rates went up (6.90% to 6.94%) while 15-year fixed rates went down (6.29% to 6.26%).

 VA rates are no different.
-In fact, when compared to other loan types — conventional and FHA, for example — VA home loans offer consistently lower rates than for the average consumer.Shop and compare your personalized rates with multiple lenders (Sep 27th, 2021)
+However, when compared to other loan types — conventional and FHA, for example — VA home loans offer consistently lower rates than for the average consumer.Shop and compare your personalized rates with multiple lenders (Mar 1st, 2024)

 How to get the lowest VA mortgage rate

 If you’re getting a VA loan, you already have a head start on getting a great deal.
 VA loans typically offer the lowest rates of all mortgage options.

 Still, there are more ways to ensure you’re getting the lowest rate possible:

 - Make yourself into the most attractive borrower you can

 - Shop around for the lender that suits you best